Rebuilding Trust: Psilocybin Therapy for Betrayal Trauma

 The Therapeutic Process: A Journey of Discovery and Healing

-• Preparation Sessions: These crucial sessions focus on building trust with the therapist, exploring your history and intentions, setting clear therapeutic goals for addressing the betrayal trauma and facilitating cheating recovery, and preparing you for the psychedelic experience itself.
+Preparation Sessions: These crucial sessions focus on building trust with the therapist, exploring your history and intentions, setting clear therapeutic goals for addressing the betrayal trauma and facilitating cheating recovery, and preparing you for the psychedelic experience itself.
 Creating a sense of safety and trust is paramount.
+This phase is about establishing a container of safety so you can feel supported during a difficult experience.

-• Psilocybin Administration Sessions: These sessions take place in a safe, comfortable, and supportive setting, with the guidance of trained therapists.
+Psilocybin Administration Sessions: These sessions take place in a safe, comfortable, and supportive setting, with the guidance of trained therapists.
 The focus is on inner exploration and allowing the experience to unfold naturally, with the therapist providing support and gentle guidance as needed to process the emotions and insights that arise related to the affair and the path towards emotional healing.
+This is not a recreational experience.
+It is a deeply intentional therapeutic process.

-• Integration Sessions: These follow-up sessions are vital for processing the insights and emotions that emerged during the psychedelic experience and translating them into meaningful changes in your life.
+Integration Sessions: These follow-up sessions are vital for processing the insights and emotions that emerged during the psychedelic experience and translating them into meaningful changes in your life.
 This is where the real work of cheating recovery and moving on takes place, as you integrate new understandings into your daily life and relationships.
+This is the bridge between the psychedelic experience and your day-to-day reality.

 The Research Behind Psilocybin For Betrayal Trauma